treehousejackal/treehousejackal/README.md

-- 🦊 Hi, I’m @treehousejackal
+- 🦊 Hi, I’m Cammy, nerd fox extraordinaire
-- 🚂 I’m interested in railroad history and making stuff
+- 🚂 I’m interested in railroad history, science fiction, and making stuff
 - 🌱 I’m currently learning C++ for programming video games and robots
 - 📫 How to reach me: treehousejackal@gmail.com or Cammy#4444 on Discord